 The third time, my foot slipped out of the stirrup and the cinch came loose, and I fell, tumbling back into the dirt and rolling a few times before I came to a stop, dust caked on my hands and my helmet askew.

 I looked up to see that my instructor, during all the scuffle, had hurriedly dismounted and rushed over, and was now standing a few feet in front of Rainbow, holding his hands up and talking to her in gentle, soothing tones.
 The deer were long gone, but Rainbow was tossing her head and sidestepping skittishly.
 Gradually, however, through half opened eyes I saw her lower her head and stand calmly in place as my instructor grabbed her reins.
 Then he walked her over to me and extended an arm to pull me up.

 I learned a rather painful lesson that afternoon about the importance of listening to teachers’ and instructors’ directions.
 I thought I knew what I was doing, but I actually jeopardized not only my horse and myself, but potentially other riders and horses on the trail because I didn’t pay attention.
-Our instructor knew the potential dangers of spooking the newly arrived deer—it could have been much worse.
-Rainbow could have fallen on me and crushed me when she reared.
+Our instructor knew the potential dangers of spooking the newly arrived deer.
+It could have been even worse: Rainbow could have fallen on me and crushed me when she reared.
 She also could have stirred the other horses into a panic, and they might have broken into an uncontrolled run and hurt themselves in the ravine that followed shortly after the hill.
-And I’m sure my instructor explained all of those possibilities before we left—and I would have known, had I been listening to him.
+And I’m sure my instructor explained all those possibilities before we left—and I would have known, had I been listening.